f

 Course Content

-Basic Cave training consists of the equivalent of five full days of theory and diving.
+Basic Cave training consists of the equivalent of 4 full days of theory review, land drills and diving.

 3 days in Mt Gambier – 6 dives made up of training, skills assessment & site dives